emnh/rts/README.md

   speed when game (requestAnimationFrame) lags
 - Enforce limits on new-game and join-game, 1 per user
 - Enforce unique nicknames inside game, make user type one
-- Don't store multiple user copies (something wrong with query I suppose)
-- Use database as single source of truth, don't cache db reads in memory.

 ## Component cleanup
  - Pure functions first!
 The point is to be composable and reusable.